 Yes, you can get TV only packages, primarily from Sky, since they operate a satellite service and do not require you to sign up for Sky broadband to get Sky TV.
 It might not be the cheapest option if you sign up for broadband elsewhere, as you could save money by bundling your TV and broadband services together.

-Yes you can get endless entertainment with Sky TV and Netflix all in one place with Sky’s most basic offer.
+Yes you can get endless entertainment with Sky TV only and Netflix all in one place with Sky’s most basic offer.
 You’ll need the internet to use services like Netflix, but this does not have to be provided by Sky.

 Freeview is the UK’s digital terrestrial TV platform, offering access to 100+ free channels.
 You’ll need a Freeview Play TV or recorder to view the content.
 Most TVs made from 2010-onwards have Freeview capabilities built-in, so you just need to plug and play to watch.
 If you want premium content that’s not available on Freeview, you’ll need to sign up for a TV package.
 Use the postcode checker on this site to find the cheapest TV deals in your area.